96boards/website/_posts/2017/10/2017-10-09-path-libmraa-96boards-part-5.md

 # **What is mmap and its need?**

-[mmap](https://linux.die.net/man/2/mmap) is a syscall in linux for mapping the virtual address to particular physical address.
+[mmap](https://linux.die.net/man/2/mmap) is a syscall in linux for mapping the virtual address to a particular physical address.
 This is essential for controlling the memory mapped IO peripherals.
 There are good reasons to avoid and use mmap in linux.
 One particular usage of mmap is to directly control the peripherals without going into the device driver model.
 This is used predominently for the below mentioned reasons: